\"Writing.Com

 Practice makes perfect.
 I resumed my stance, notched another projectile, and drew back the bowstring.

 “Hi-ya, Gary!”
 I flinched as the arrow flew.
-It stuck in the rocky ground a harmless three feet shy of the box.
+It struck the rocky ground a harmless three feet shy of the box.
 “Sorry, didn’t mean to make you miss.”

 I swiveled to see Mary, my neighbor from up the street, leaning over the metal, front gate.
 Her shoulder length, cinnamon-brown hair framed her even-featured, tanned face.
 “Hi.
 You kinda startled me.”

-Springing the latch to let her in the yard, her blue eyes trapped me.
-Their color, as pale as morning sky, drew me in and made my gaze linger.
+Springing the latch to let her in the yard, her blue eyes, as pale as the morning sky, trapped me and drew me in.

 I’d known Mary since my family moved to the neighborhood about five years ago.
 She lived with her grandmother in a decrepit little house on the corner of Flower and Goldenrod.
 Two towering poplar trees stood sentry over the broken walkway that led to her front door.
 She had a mother who wasn’t always in the picture.
 My friend Donnie said Mary didn’t have a real father and her mom didn’t want her.
 But I didn’t ask questions.
 When you’re twelve, some things just are.